Sea Trout Flies

 nothing more than a black squirrel hair wing and a couple of

-strands of Krystal Flash, similar to that shown below right.
+strands of Krystal Flash, similar to that shown below.

 I would suggest that the size of the fly is